gontse-phaloane/gontse-phaloane/README.md

 ## Hi, I'm Gontse Paulina Phaloane 👋

 ## About Me
+I'm a Data Scientist with skills in Python, SQL, Machine Learning and Power BI, passionate about using data analytics to solve real-world problems and improve decision-making.
-I'm an Engineering Metallurgist with over 7 years of experience in the mining industry, including experience as a Junior Process Engineer and 5 years as a Laboratory Analyst.
+I have a background in Engineering Metallurgy with over 7 years of experience in the mining industry, including experience as a Junior Process Engineer and 5 years as a Laboratory Analyst.
-I'm passionate about Data Analytics and Machine Learning, using Python, SQL, R and Power BI to solve real-world problems and improve decision-making.

 ## Skill
+### Data Analytics & Machine Learning
+# Machine Learning
+- Unsupervised
+- Supervised
+- Deep learning

+# Python
+- Pandas
+- NumPy
+- Seaborn
+- Matplotlib

+# SQL
+- Query database
+- Retrieve & filter data
+- Join tables
+- Group & summarize information

+# Data Visualization
+- Power BI
+- Tableau

   ### Engineering & Metallurgy
-- Process Engineering
 - Metallurgical Analysis
 - Laboratory Analysis
-- Data Analysis
-- Material Balance
-- Process Troubleshooting

-### Data Analytics & Machine Learning
-- Machine Learning
-- Python
-- SQL
-- Data Visualization (Power BI & Tableau)
-- R Programming

 ## Featured Projects